-Remembering General Hospital’s Anna Lee on the Anniversary of Her Passing — Plus, a Brand-New Photo Gallery That Climbs the Quartermaine Family Tree
+Remembering General Hospital’s Anna Lee on the Anniversary of Her Passing — Plus, a Photo Gallery That Climbs the Quartermaine Family Tree

 The actress’ legacy lives on through memories of her General Hospital character.

 When Anna Lee succumbed to pneumonia 18 years ago, on May 14, 2004, she was fondly remembered far and wide — and rightly so — for her work in films such as How Green Was My Valley and The Sound of Music.
 But the 91-year-old’s passing hit fans of General Hospital especially hard: Since she’d begun playing Quartermaine matriarch Lila in 1978, she’d been the ABC soap’s sweetheart — and, to many a viewer, a beloved grandmother figure.